thomasjjbush/blink-tech-test/readme.md

 # Blink technical test

+I spent more than the recommended 2 hours and the code is still farrrrrrr from productionn ready or anything.
+However, I think it demonstrates my approach and style.

 ## Features

 - The provided JSON is being served by `json-server`.

-- All data is stored via redux.
+- All data is stored via redux (with thunk).
 I am sending POST/PATCH requests when a user sends/edits a message, however all actions are optimistic so the store doesn't rely on the responses.
-Have implemented **very** basic error handling, if any Request rejects I render a fatal error screen.
+Have implemented **very** basic error handling - if any Request rejects I render a fatal error screen.

 - Fully Typed

 - Bundle splittng - dynamically import `messages` bundle after selecting a conversation.

-- Tried to style the UI using Blink colour pallette.
+- Tried to style the UI using the Blink colour pallette.
 I used `styled-components` to implement this.
 (I remembered you use postcss after doing this!
-So sorry about that)
+Otherwise I would have used that - sorry about that)

 - Unit tests using jest, enzyme & redux-mock-store (not full coverage just wanted to demonstrate).
 Added a custom serializer to capture styles in snapshots.